+- 1 The benefits of being a HOOPP member

 - 2 Introduction

 - 3 Leaving your HOOPP employer

 - 3 What are your options?

 - 4 Keep your pension with HOOPP (defer your pension)

-- 6 Transfer to a different defined benefit pension plan

 - 6 Transfer to a locked-in retirement account or a defined contribution pension plan

 - 8 What is the right choice?

-- 10 The benefits of being a HOOPP member

-- 11 Other important considerations
+- 10 Other important considerations

 - What if you have a small pension?

 - What if you are receiving free accrual?

 - What if you have excess contributions?

 - What if you have retirement compensation arrangement (RCA) benefits?

-- 15 Additional information about your HOOPP pension
+- 14 Additional information about your HOOPP pension

 - Your retirement options

 - Survivor benefits

-- 17 We're here to help
+- 16 We're here to help

-- 18 Summary of terms
+- 17 Summary of terms

-- 20 Actuarial assumptions
+- 21 Actuarial assumptions